College can BE AFFORDABLE! More than 68 percent of our students receive financial aid, including scholarships, grants, work-study, and loans.

 Achieve Nevada is a robust financial aid program to cover more college expenses for more students.
 Qualifying students may receive free in-state registration and funding to help with books and other expenses.

-Grants are awarded to students based on financial need, as determined by the Free Application for Federal Student Aid (fafsa.gov) and usually do not need to be repaid.
+Grants are awarded to students based on financial need and usually do not need to be repaid.
 Grants may be used to pay for tuition and fees, books and supplies, transportation and other expenses related to attending college.
-The following grant programs are currently available to eligible NSC students.
+The following grant programs are currently available to eligible Nevada State students.

-Federal Pell Grant - This grant is available to students pursuing their first bachelor's degree at Nevada State College who demonstrate a high level of need according to the results of the FAFSA.
+The Federal Pell Grant is available to students pursuing their first bachelor's degree who demonstrate a high level of need according to the results of the FAFSA®.
 The amount awarded for each semester depends on a student's financial need, costs to attend school, and number of credits taken.
-Students may receive a Pell Grant for up to two full-time semesters per academic year, with a lifetime maximum of 12 full-time semesters.
+Students may receive a Pell Grant for up to two full-time semesters per academic year, plus an additional allowance for half-time or greater enrollment in the summer, with a lifetime maximum of 12 full-time semesters.

 Please visit the scholarship page for the most up-to-date information.